cmvandrevala/more-than-equations/content/Computer Science/Labs/A Tree Made of Files.md

 The `tree` command treats the files and folders on your disk as a tree data structure.
 The name of the command makes sense!

 A robust implementation of `tree` can be a bit complicated, but a GitHub user named Kevin Newton implements a simplified version of `tree` whenever they want to learn a new programming language [@newtonKddnewtonTree2025].
-We will analyze their code in this lab.
+We will analyze and expand upon their code in this lab.

 ## 🎯 Problem Statement

+Complete the following tasks:

-Read through the C++ or Java implementation of the tree function as written by Newton in his [tree repository](https://github.com/kddnewton/tree) [@newtonKddnewtonTree2025].
-Then, run his code on your computer and capture the output in a screenshot.
-Finally, answer the Thought Provoking Questions.
+1. Read through the C++ or Java implementation of the tree function as written by Newton in their [tree repository](https://github.com/kddnewton/tree) [@newtonKddnewtonTree2025].
+2. Make sure that you can run Newton's original code locally on your computer.
+3. Update the implementation of tree to list the directories / files in *reverse* alphabetical order.

 ## ✅ Acceptance Criteria

-* Read through the code in the [tree repository](https://github.com/kddnewton/tree), taking time to understand it fully.
-* Clone the repository and run one of the implementations of `tree` on your computer.
-Take a snapshot of your output and submit that for your lab assignment.
-* Answer the Thought-Provoking Questions
+* The tree function should work in exactly the same way as before.
+However, the output should be different.
+* Child directories should be listed in reverse alphabetical order.
+* Files within each directory should be listed in reverse alphabetical order.

 ## 📋 Dev Notes